 March 11, 2020

-A federal district court judge initially enjoined the MPP policy, but 9th Circuit stayed the injunction pending further litigation.
-Subsequently, on March 11, 2020, the Supreme Court issued an order allowing MPP to continue in force.
+A federal district court judge initially enjoined the MPP policy, but the 9th Circuit stayed the injunction pending further litigation.
+Subsequently, on March 11, 2020, the Supreme Court issued an order allowing MPP to continue in force, and granted certiorari on Oct.
+19, 2020.
+Oral argument scheduled for Feb.
+2021 was postponed and then dismissed as moot at the new administration's request.
 See Innovation Law Lab v.
-Nielsen, Case No. 3:19-cv-00807 (N.D.
-Cal.).ACLU | Innovation Law Lab v.
-Wolf
+Wolf (N.D.
+Cal.
+3:19-cv-00807) (9th Cir.
+19-15716) (SCOTUS 19-1212).

 Litigation is listed for informational purposes and is not comprehensive.
 For the current status of legal challenges, check other sources.